Azure-Samples/storage-dotnet-import-export-job-management/README.md

 	      </Drive>
 	    </DriveList>

+3. Update the endpoint in **storageimportexportlib.cs**.
+It will be https://management.core.windows.net for public Azure and https://management.core.usgovcloudapi.net for US Gov Cloud

+	     this.BaseUri = new Uri("https://management.core.windows.net");

-3. Update managemnt certificate thumbprint the value in Program.cs.
-If you don't know about management certificates, [here](https://azure.microsoft.com/en-us/documentation/articles/cloud-services-certs-create/) is the guide.
+4. Update managemnt certificate thumbprint the value in **Program.cs**.
+If you don't know about management certificates, [here](https://azure.microsoft.com/en-us/documentation/articles/azure-api-management-certs/) is the guide.

 	     var clientCertificateThumbprint = "<client certificate thumbprint>";

-4. Update the subscription id
+5. Update the Azure subscription id

   	     var client = new StorageImportExportClient("<azure subscription id>", clientCert);

-5. Update name of the import or export job.
+6. Update name of the import or export job.
 This could be any string value to identify your job.

   	     client.CreateJob("<myjoname>"...

-6. Update  storage account name and job name you wish to view
+7. Update  storage account name and job name you wish to view

   	     var jobItem = client.GetJob("<storage accountname>", "<jobname import>");

-4. Set breakpoints and run the project using F10.
+8. Set breakpoints and run the project using F10.

 ## More information
 - [What is Azure Import Export?](https://azure.microsoft.com/en-us/documentation/articles/storage-import-export-service/)